 As you can see, the last ground is a catch-all phrase that can be used to remove a trustee that does not fall under the previous three grounds.
 With this catch-all phrase, you may use the grounds under SCPA § 711 and 719 as grounds by analogy, even if SCPA is only designed to apply to Surrogate’s Court cases.

 As explained above, to change the trustees, the New York statute to be applied depends on a number of factors: the type of trust, the interest of the person, and whether letters of trusteeship were issued by the Surrogate’s Court.
 This will determine where to file your petition to change the trustee.
 Because of the complex laws that govern the removal and change of a trustee, it is important to get legal advice from a qualified lawyer with expertise in trusts.

 Changing a trustee is a complex process that requires you to prove your ground.
 Only a qualified and experienced trusts lawyer can help guide you through the process.
 Should you need assistance, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].